Azure Storage Explorer troubleshooting guide

 Issues with SAS URL

-If you're connecting to a service using a SAS URL and experiencing this error:
+If you're connecting to a service through a SAS URL and experiencing an error:

 - Verify that the URL provides the necessary permissions to read or list resources.